NICMx/Jool/en/usr-flags-blacklist4.md

 The pool dictates which addresses can be translated using the [pool6](usr-flags-pool6.html) prefix.
 Notice [EAM](usr-flags-eamt.html) has more priority than the prefix, so you don't have to add an entry to this pool for every EAM entry you need.

-There are some addresses Jool will refuse to translate, regardless of `blacklist`.
+There are some addresses Jool will refuse to translate, regardless of `blacklist4`.
 These include

 - The addresses that belong to Jool's node (because Jool can only be used in a forwarding fashion, currently).
 - Software addresses (0.0.0.0/8).